Tackling the ‘pipeline problem’ in construction requires more than employer action

 The Workplace Gender Equality Act 2012 requires employers with 100 or more employees to report annually against 6 Gender Equality Indicators.

-GE1 measures gender composition of the workforce.
+GEI1 measures gender composition of the workforce.
 This includes the participation rates of women and men, their employment status, and roles.
 Participation rates of non-binary identities are currently being collected voluntarily.

 Let’s take a look at the construction industry in Australia.

-The Workplace Gender Equality Agency’s (WGEA) results data shows that the workforce composition in the construction industry is skewed to men, who represent 74% of total workforce.
+The Workplace Gender Equality Agency’s (WGEA) data shows that the workforce composition in the construction industry is skewed to men, who represent 74% of total workforce.

 And, by pay quartile, the highest quartile of average remuneration is largely dominated by men at 88%.
 Average total remuneration for this upper quartile of employees is nearly $230,000.